 Your 5 days in Maui will be filled with unique experiences, from visiting wild beaches to watching the sunset on top of a dormant volcano.
-We also include our top hotel/Airbnb picks to make planning your trip as easy as possible.
+We also include our top hotel/B&B picks to make planning your trip as easy as possible.

 Outline: 5 Days in Maui

 Day 1: explore Paia, Maui's hippie surf town.